waizui/waizui.github.io/a_glimpse_of_quaternion/a_glimpse_of_quaternion.md

 in the history of quaternions and the inventor of it, check this [wiki](https://en.wikipedia.org/wiki/William_Rowan_Hamilton).

 Quaternion is useful and compact in terms of representing three-dimensional rotation.
-So it's widely used in various industries.
+So it's widely used in various places.

-In this article only small fractions of quaternions will be discussed, the whole picture of quaternion is huge and lot of mathematical knowledge are required to be able to understand it.
+In this article, only small fractions of quaternions will be discussed; Since the whole picture of quaternion is huge and lot of mathematical knowledge are required to be able to understand it.

 ## Euler Transform
+Let's take a look at Euler Transform at first.
 To represent rotations, Euler Transform is an intuitive choice.
+It's the multiplication of three matrices, each matrix is the rotation around it's respective axis.

 ### The head-pitch-roll transform

-A commonly used view direction lies along the negative z-axis with the head oriented along the y-axis.
+A commonly used view direction lies along the negative z-axis with the head oriented along the y-axis. shown in the picture.
-The Euler transform is the multiplication of three matrices, each matrix is the rotation around it's respective axis, shown in the picture.
 ![fig_hrp](./pic/hrp.png)

+Rotations around y, x and z axis are called head, pitch, and roll.

-More formally, the transform denoted **E**, is given by this equation:
+More formally, the Euler Transform denoted **E**, is given by this equation:
 $$
     E(h,p,r) = R_z(r)R_x(p)R_y(h) \ \ \ \ \ \ \ \ \ \ (Equation 3)
 $$